 Poison Moth Flight

 The Poison Moth Flight is a devastating attack that is capable of applying Poison to most enemies in a single blow.
-While using it the player pulls back the weapon and applies the element to the blade, and then follows that animation up with a single powerful attack.
+While using it, the player pulls back the weapon, applies the element to the blade, and then follows that animation up with a powerful attack.

 Armor

-So as I’ve mentioned before, the goal of this Poison Build is to apply the status effect on your enemies and then back off to let it perform its magic.
-What you decide to do after this has taken effect, completely depends on whether you’re a melee character or a spellcaster.
+So, as I’ve mentioned before, this Poison Build aims to apply the status effect on your enemies and then back off to let it perform its magic.
+What you decide to do after this has taken effect completely depends on whether you’re a melee character or a spellcaster.

-A melee fighter should opt to go for heavy armor so that when they get in close to attack, they are able to take the blows without dying in one or two hits.
-However, if the player is confident in their ability to dodge, then a medium armor set also works brilliantly.
+A melee fighter should opt for heavy armor so that when they get in close to attack, they can take the blows without dying in one or two hits.

 Raging Wolf Set